🍽️ Beverages Guide

 Does adding milk to black tea help? +

-Adding milk can bind some of the tannins and oxalates, but it does not neutralize the DAO-inhibiting properties of the tea.
+Adding milk can bind some of the tannins and oxalates, but it does not address the potential DAO-inhibiting properties of the tea.

 Why do I feel better after drinking black tea? +